 This is quite the admission for a fashion editor, but it wasn't until this year that I actually tried knee-high boots.
 Owing to my petite, curvy frame, I'd previously sworn off them without even trying them.
 But now that I have, I've seen the error of my ways.
 Not only do they help to elongate my little legs (hurrah!), but they are also the warmest footwear I own, as they cover more of the leg than any other pair of boots I've owned.
 I've since invested in a high pair for parties and a low pair for day-to-day wear.

 PULL-ON THERMAL TIGHTS

 I've always loved opaque tights, but my mind was completely blown when I discovered that thermal tights exist.
-Cleverly made with fibres that keep you warm when it's cold and cool when it's hot, I wear thermal tights with everything—midi dresses, minidresses and under my jeans (if you've ever visited Scotland between December and March, you'll know this is essential).
+Cleverly made with fibres that keep you warm when it's cold and cool when it's hot, I wear thermal tights with everything—midi dresses, minidresses, and under my jeans (if you've ever visited Scotland between December and March, you'll consider this non-negotiable).